Albega34/PRODIFY_WD_01/README.md

 ## 🚀 Deployment

 ### Vercel:
-Both `frontend` and `backend` folders contain `vercel.json` for custom configuration.
+Both `frontend` and `backend` folders ` for custom configuration.

-- Set up two Vercel projects: one for the frontend and one for the backend.
+- one for the frontend and one for the backend.
 - Add environment variables in the Vercel dashboard.
 - Frontend should call the backend via Vercel’s provided URL.